 The moderator copies the following options below (Note that option 2 could possibly need to update the semantic descriptions (i.e. option 3), which can be discussed later).

-Option 2:
+Option 2: In case of NPN only cells the SIB1 configuration should replicate the cell ID value of the second SIB1 PLMN entry into the first PLMN entry.

 Option 4: Introduce new indication at Xn setup/update procedures (either NR Cell Identity of First PLMN IE corresponding to the first PLMN Identity broadcasted in SIB1 or NR CGI IE including the cellIdentity corresponding to the first PLMN Identity and the first PLMN Identity in SIB1);